ahill2025/CCOM4995---Challenge-01-Files/README.md

     -	z = -3.5

 Roof depth (z) is 2 units larger than the wall length to guarantee roof covers the house.
-Length is valued at 2 due to x-position = 2, to ensure roof section not “over-merge” with wall sections.
+Length is valued at 2 due to x-position = 2, to ensure roof section does not “over-merge” with wall sections.
 Roof height is set to 1.75 to be in contact with wall top face.

 After setting ‘Right Roof Section’ horizontally, create a copy of it, called ‘Left Roof Section’ and modify x position value to -3.